In the wake of COVID-19’s social distancing regulations, cannabis home delivery has been a major issue for medical cannabis patients.

 Behind closed doors, some have blamed the dispensaries for dragging their feet getting ready to implement home delivery.

 “They have done a tremendous job responding to pandemic,” Brown said.
 He noted they faced many challenges, such as employee turnover and a long wait time which has since been reduced from an average of an hour to 20 minutes.

 Among the dispensaries, Harmony in Secaucus has indicated that it is eager to begin cannabis home delivery.

 “Home delivery is a huge win for the patients, especially in a time where we have a pandemic, social distancing.
 The timing couldn’t be better,” said Harmony CEO Shaya Brodchandel.
 It’s going to help deal with COVID and other social distancing issues.

 Unfortunately, Brodchandel could not say when their application would be ready for submission to the NJDOH, noting they just received the guidelines.

 “It’s certainly on our priority list,” Brodchandel said.

 However, once they are approved for cannabis home delivery, Brodchandel anticipated a quick turnaround.
 He said it only took 48 hours to implement curbside pickup once the NJDOH approved that plan to begin.
 Also, some of the infrastructure used for curbside pickup can be adopted for home delivery.
 It would take some time to reach full capacity once it begins though.

 Brodchandel noted that Harmony is not geographically restricted to where it can do business.
-Thus, they can begin delivering to patients near the dispensary and going outward to elsewhere in North Jersey, to Central, and South Jersey.
+Thus, they can begin delivering to medical cannabis patients near the dispensary and going outward to elsewhere in North Jersey, to Central, and South Jersey.